Ethan-Hetrick/ethans-toolbox/nextflow/nextflow-best-practice-checklist.md

 ## Disclaimer

-This document is derived solely from my personal experience as a Nextflow developer and do not reflect the standards set by Nextflow, nf-core, or any of my personal affiliations, nor was generative AI used.
+This document is derived solely from my personal experience as a Nextflow developer, and does not reflect the standards set by Nextflow, nf-core, or any of my personal affiliations.
+Generative AI was not used to produce this document.

 ---